twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 Whenever a byte arrives from the pseudoterminal, it is passed to this advance method.
 Some bytes will cause state to accumulate in the parser; other bytes will trigger an action.
-Actions might be something like printing a character to the screen or executing a CSI escape sequence.
-These actions are defined on a `Perform` type which is passed to `advance()`.
+Actions might be something like printing a character to the screen or executing an escape sequence.
+These actions are defined on a `Perform` trait which is passed to `advance()`.
 For example, here's the first couple of methods on the trait:

 ```rust